 Through retransmission and coordination over the authenticated channel, the protocol offers flexibility in replenishing the key pool required in Step 4.
 Unlike the two-way DL04 protocol~\cite{Deng2004SecureDirect}, the \ac{QMF}-\ac{QSDC} protocol does not require quantum memories but operates over a sequence of dependent blocks.
-Compared to the existing \ac{QMF}-\ac{QSDC} protocol~\cite{Sun2020PracticalQuantum}, the unique attributes of our proposed protocol are: \begin{inparaenum}[a)] \item the analysis accounts for a non-\ac{i.i.d.} sequence of qubits, which aligns with codeword transmission; \item no wiretap coding is used and single privacy-amplification-based key extraction mechanism is employed. \end{inparaenum}
+Compared to the existing \ac{QMF}-\ac{QSDC} protocol~\cite{Sun2020PracticalQuantum}, the unique attributes of our proposed protocol are: \begin{inparaenum}[a)] \item the analysis accounts for the non-\ac{i.i.d.} sequence of qubits resulting from codeword transmission; \item no wiretap coding is used and single privacy-amplification-based key extraction mechanism is employed. \end{inparaenum}